yusufmunircloud/CloudML/ML on AWS/AWS Document Translator/Doc Translator.md

 - On this line `outfile="s3://outputtranslateddoc/{}".format(file_name)` change the name of the s3 output bucket to match the name of your's, eg. `s3://myoutputbucket` and on the second to last line `s3_client.put_object(Body=final_document_array, Bucket='outputtranslateddoc', Key=file_name)` change the `Bucket='outputtranslateddoc'` to your the name of your output bucket eg. `Bucket='myoutputbucket'`

+- This Lambda Function will transform your input file into spanish and output it to the output s3 bucket.
 - I would highly recommend you try reading line by line and understanding what this code does, even if you don't know python.

 ## Deployment